-Assigned to the 11th Bombardment Group, 38th Reconnaissance Squadron.
+Assigned to the 11th Bombardment Group (11th BG), 38th Reconnaissance Squadron (38th RS).
 Nicknamed "Skipper" in honor of SSgt Angelini's six week old Scotch terrier mix puppy.
-On February 24, 1941 assigned to the 7th Bombardment Group, 9th Bombardment Squadron at Selfridge Field in Michigan.
-Later, assigned to the 431st Bombardment Squadron.
+The tail had "49" last two digits of the serial number.
+On February 24, 1941 assigned to the 7th Bombardment Group (7th BG), 9th Bombardment Squadron (9th BS) at Selfridge Field.
+On June 20, 1941 he became part of the U.S. Army Air Force (USAAF).
+Later, assigned to the 431st Bombardment Squadron (431st BS).

 On December 6, 1941 took off from Hamilton Field piloted by 1st Lt.
 Robert H. Richards on an unarmed ferry flight bound for Hickam Field on Oahu.
 This bomber had the .50 caliber machine guns installed but carried no ammunition.
 Aboard was "Crew No. 7" including pilot 1st Lt Robert H. Richards, co-pilot 2nd Lt Leonard S. Humiston, Aviation Cadet William F. B. Morris, Aviation Cadet George E. Gammans, SSgt Joseph S. Angelini, SSgt Erwin B. Casebolt, SSgt Melvin D. Zajic, SSgt Lawrence B. Velarde, and Pvt Vernon D. Tomlinson.

 On December 7, 1941 in the morning incoming Japanese aircraft detected on radar were dismissed as the expected flight of B-17s and arrived during the Japanese surprise attack on Pearl Harbor and Oahu.